-Overview: The project received \$25 million from the Department of Transportation to make complete street improvements along North Avenue, is a main connection between low-income communities north of State Route 10 and resources in Downtown Athens.
+The Department of Transportation awarded the County of Athens-Clarke with \$25 million to make complete street improvements along North Avenue, a main connection between low-income communities north of State Route 10 and resources in Downtown Athens.
 Ten bus stops along the corridor will be upgraded to accommodate sidewalks and transit stops, while pedestrian traffic signals and lighting improvements will promote safety for those using them.
 The road will be resurfaced with drainage improvements, and a shared use path will be will provide residents with improved access to affordable multimodal transportation options.